Data Use Guidelines

 Deliver copies of all media articles, or websites, to Temi.
 We need to report these to funding agencies.

-If you give a lecture or presentation about your work, please notify Temi of the title, date, and context of the presentation.
+If you give a lecture or poster presentation about your work, please notify Temi of the title, date, and context of the presentation.
 We need to report these to funding agencies.

-Thank you for reading this document.
 We share data with a large number of collaborators, who live in many countries, and who work at many different levels of training and expertise.
 The purpose of this memo is to instruct students who are embarking on their first research project, and to remind senior professors who are embarking on their nth research project.
-We have listed here the practices that help to keep our working relationships comfortable and productive.
+We have listed here the standard operating procedures that help to keep our working relationships comfortable and productive.
 We hope they work for you too.